AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

    -  **New environment variable**—Added the `SCD_ON_DEMAND` global environment variable to generate static content when requested.<!-- MAGECLOUD-1738 -->

    -  **Post-deploy hook**—Added a `post_deploy` hook for the `.magento.app.yaml` file that clears the cache and pre-loads (warms) the cache _after_ the container begins accepting connections.
-It is available only for Pro projects that contain Staging and Production environments in the Project Web Interface and for Starter projects.
+It is available only for Pro projects that contain Staging and Production environments in the Cloud Console and for Starter projects.
 Although not required, this works in tandem with the `SCD_ON_DEMAND` environment variable.<!-- MAGECLOUD-1788 -->

 -  ![new icon](../../assets/new.svg) **Optimization**—Optimized moving or copying files during deployment to improve deployment speed and decrease loads on the file system.<!-- MAGECLOUD-1842 -->